chibaba/DevOps-challenge-solution/README.md

   b) Create database: jumia_phone_validator
   c) Create database user (jumia) with secure password
   d) Grant privileges to read and write
+  e) Dump the SQL file "sample.sql" into the database
 3) Microservice
   a) Run the microservice jumia_phone_validator on a Docker container (take into account the requirements described in the README file).
   b) Connect to the PostgreSQL database.